The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Comparison with optimised numerical QP magnetic fields

 \subsection{Quality of quasi-poloidal symmetry}

 We define the QP error on a surface of a configuration as

 where $2\pi\psi$ is the toroidal magnetic flux and $\int_0^{2 \pi} d\vartheta \int_0^{2 \pi} d\varphi \sqrt{g}_\text{surf} \left(\dots \right)$ is an integral over the surface, given that $(\vartheta,\varphi)$ are the computational poloidal and toroidal angle coordinates (not necessarily straight field-line coordinates) and $\sqrt{g}_\text{surf} = | \partial \boldsymbol{r}/\partial \vartheta \times \partial \boldsymbol{r}/\partial \varphi |$ is the surface Jacobian.
-This QP error is based on the commonly used `two-term' formulation of quasisymmetry (see, e.g., \citealt{helander_theory_2014}), but there is only one term because we aim for QP configurations which have zero enclosed toroidal current.
+This QP error is based on the commonly used `two-term' formulation of quasisymmetry (see, e.g., \citealt{Rodriguez_Paul_Bhattacharjee_2022}), but there is only one term because we aim for QP configurations which have zero enclosed toroidal current.
 The QP objective function used during the optimisations was slightly different to this QP error definition and is spelled out in appendix \ref{apdx: qp objective targets}.

 For the five configurations, we present the quality of quasi-poloidal symmetry as a function of the surface in figure \ref{fig: QP error}.
-We also make the comparison with the magnetic field design for the proposed Quasi-Poloidal Stellarator Experiment (QPS) \citep{NELSON2003205,Spong_2005}.
-Optimising for QP using standard methods is more difficult than for QA or QH \citep{landreman22}, hence the higher-than-ideal level of QP error.
-Nonetheless, the {\tt DESC} configurations represent an improvement over QPS.
-The difficulty of optimising for QP using standard methods provides additional motivation for the alternative optimisation scheme presented in \S\ref{subsec: properties of surface equations}.
+We also make the comparison with the magnetic field design for the proposed Quasi-Poloidal Stellarator Experiment (QPS) \citep{NELSON2003205,Spong_2005} and the vacuum, precise QA configuration of \cite{landreman22}.
+For the latter, the error is appropriately adjusted to be